YanaOsk/Pokemon-Game/README.md

 There is a constructor that gets id, pos, tag, weight, inEdges, outEdges Since we did not have an edge object, we used vertex information with the dictionaries. pos , tag and weight - have default values in the constructor.

+ # Explanation of the algorithm

+ In our algorithm , we are mostly using the center and shortest path algorithms.
+ At first we put the agents on the center node , because we know , that from this vertex there is the shortest way to get to the rest of the vertices .
+Then , we are pass in for loop throw all the agents we have and calculates the paths to the pokemons by the shortest path algorithm from the src of the agent to pokemon src/dest ( it depends on whether a Pokemon is on a rising or falling edge).
+The shortest path returns us the cost of the path and the path itself , we are checking by the cost function if the path is the cheapest or not and moving by the path that was returned for us from the shortest path function.
+Pokemon that is on up edge has a Red color and pokemon that on down edge has a blue color.

 ## Client
 The client class includes functions that connect with the server , each function in it ,when using it , sends a message to a server and executes the commands of a game.